 Monday, July 31, 2006

-Red Lake III: Strange Moments
+Red Lake III: A Strange Moment

 There are a few moments in life when the ridiculous seems only too familiar.
 The following was one such strange moment as I was working in the great and sovereign nation of Red Lake: